Cont-Soft-Dev-Test/CSD_CA3/README.md

 ### Task 1: Initialise your local repository

-- [x] To initialise a local repository using git at the command line or terminal
+- [x] To initialise a local repository using git at the command line or terminal.

 ### Task 2: Design patterns

+- [x] To choose a design pattern and demonstrate the outline solution of a scalable messaging system.

 ### Task 3: REST API programming